Photography Tips

 DURING YOUR TRIP:

-- Fill the frame.
+- Fill the frame (zoom in on subject).

 - Remember the “rule of thirds” (don’t center your subject).